 The new strategic relationship with the U.S. had a strong impact on Pakistan's military.
-U.S. training and techniques flowed in along with military aid: "The United States connection led to the complete revision of tables of Organization [of the Pakistan Army], the addition of several entirely American-equipped divisions... and the adoption of American techniques (in gunnery for example)."
-31 Along with this went training for the Pakistani military, with hundreds of Pakistani officers attending U.S. military schools between 1955 and 1958.
+United States' training and techniques flowed in along with military aid: 'The United States connection led to the complete revision of tables of organization [of the Pakistan Army], the addition of several entirely American-equipped divisions . . . and the adoption of American techniques (in gunnery for example).'31 Along with this went training for the Pakistani military, with hundreds of Pakistani officers attending U.S. military schools between 1955 and 1958.
 Some of these officers who trained in the U.S. became very prominent.
-General Zia ul-Haq, who became chief of the Army Staff in 1976, and in 1977 staged a coup and ruled until his death in 1988, was an early graduate of the Command and Staff College and trained at Fort Leavenworth (where he took the Associate Command and General Staff Officer Course).
+General Zia-ul-Haq, who became chief of the Army Staff in 1976, and in 1977 staged a coup and ruled until his death in 1988, was an early graduate of the Command and Staff College and trained at Fort Leavenworth (where he took the Associate Command and General Staff Officer Course).
 General K.M.

 Arif, who trained at the U.S. Armour School, at Fort Knox, Kentucky, went on to become Chief of Staff to General Zia in 1977 and in 1984 became vice-chief of army staff.32

-The American support for Pakistan apparently "made a deep impression on thousands of Pakistani officers."33 Eqbal Ahmad suggested that this training left a legacy of officers who "have come to respect American technology, crave for contemporary weapons systems, and favor alliances which promise hardware."34 Not surprisingly, the Pakistani military began to turn its attention to the role of nuclear weapons.
+The American support for Pakistan apparently 'made a deep impression on thousands of Pakistani officers.'33 Eqbal Ahmad suggested that this training left a legacy of officers who 'have come to respect American technology, crave for contemporary weapons systems, and favour alliances which promise hardware.'34 Not surprisingly, the Pakistani military began to turn its attention to the role of nuclear weapons.
 By the time of the Korean War, the U.S. had started to incorporate nuclear weapons into its military strategy and tactics, from bombs, short- and intermediate-range missiles, to an early nuclear howitzer.35

 In 1954, Maj.
-Gen. M. A. Latif Khan became the first Pakistani Commandant of the military Command and Staff College, Quetta.
+Gen. M.A.
+Latif Khan became the first Pakistani Commandant of the Military Command and Staff College, Quetta.
 In the official history of the College, he recalled that,

-"On taking over as Commandant I found that the study of the various operations of war under nuclear warfare conditions was carried out in an elementary form and a few enquiries made by me soon revealed the fact that this subject had not received the attention it deserved.
-The time had come for us to start making a serious study of fighting the next war which would, whether we liked it or not, be fought with nuclear weapons.36
+On taking over as Commandant I found that the study of the various operations of war under nuclear warfare conditions was carried out in an elementary form and a few enquiries made by me soon revealed the fact that this subject had not received the attention it deserved.
+The time had come for us to start making a serious study of fighting the next war which would, whether we liked it or not, be fought with nuclear weapons.36 in modification and revision of the old syllabus to bring it into line with the fresh data given by the team.'38 This was to be part of a more enduring program, the history notes there were 'periodic visits by American nuclear experts.'39 General Khan noted that, 'it was generally agreed that this subject required serious study, even if we ourselves were not going to be likely to possess nuclear weapons for many years.'40

-Gen. Latif Khan appointed a senior officer to deal with "future warfare" and thus began the practice whereby, "during the study of each operation of war, the same problem was considered under nuclear conditions."37 These exercises included tactical war games without the use of troops, in which hypothetical scenarios were tested out on actual terrain and the existing military doctrines rehearsed.
+Gen. Latif Khan appointed a senior officer to deal with 'future warfare' and thus began the practice whereby, 'during the study of each operation of war, the same problem was considered under nuclear conditions.'37 These exercises included tactical war games without the use of troops, in which hypothetical scenarios were tested out on actual terrain and the existing military doctrines rehearsed.

 The United States played a direct role in this training.
 In the years that followed, Pakistan's Staff College was visited from time to time by a special U.S. Nuclear Warfare Team.
-The history of the College notes approvingly that "this visit proved most useful and resulted in modification and revision of the old syllabus to bring it into line with the fresh data given by the team."38 This was to be part of a more enduring program, the history notes there were "periodic visits by American nuclear experts."39 General Khan noted that "it was generally agreed that this subject required serious study, even if we ourselves were not going to be likely to possess nuclear weapons for many years."40
+The history of the college notes approvingly that, 'this visit proved most useful and resulted